FriendlyCaptcha/friendly-docs/docs/enterprise/compliance-plus-add-on/single-sign-on.md

 ## Logging in with SSO

-Assuming that SSO is configured for your Friendly Captcha organization using the steps above, team members can now login to the Friendly Captcha dashboard with SSO using a special login link.
+Assuming that SSO is configured for your Friendly Captcha organization using the steps above, team members can now log in to the Friendly Captcha dashboard with SSO using a special login link.

 :::info

-If you aren't the administrator for your Friendly Captcha organization and don't already have a login to the Friendly Captcha dashboard, ask a team member with access to share this SSO login link with you.
+If you aren't the administrator for your Friendly Captcha organization and don't already have a login to the Friendly Captcha dashboard, ask a team member with access to share this SSO Login Link with you.

 :::

-To retrieve this link, login to the [Friendly Captcha Dashboard](https://app.friendlycaptcha.com/dashboard), navigate to the **Settings** page and find the **Single Sign-On (SSO)** area.
+To retrieve this link, log in to the [Friendly Captcha Dashboard](https://app.friendlycaptcha.com/dashboard), navigate to the **Settings** page and find the **Single Sign-On (SSO)** area.
 You will see a *Copy Login Link* button:

 <figure style={{ textAlign: 'center' }}>
     <img src="/img/single-sign-on-copy-link.png" alt="Screenshot of single sign-on button to copy the login link" />